survive-the-century/survive-the-century/book/text/chapter_invest-in-social-care.md

 temperature: 1.3
 ---

-<h1>{{ page.title }}</h1>

 {% include variables %}

-We respond by investing even more in healthcare and social support systems to ensure that this generation will be able to keep working (and live better lives) for longer.
+We respond by investing even more in healthcare and social support systems {:.leader-sentence}

+to ensure that this generation will be able to keep working (and live better lives) for longer.
-{:.leader-sentence}

 - [You made it to 2080!](part-page_2080.html){:js-next-dest="newspaper_welcome-to-2080-ecotopia.html"}
 {:.choice-options}